-Books may not be written on: Administration, Diplomacy, Economics, Literacy, Politics or Research, and a few other topics here and there.
+Unless specifically indicated in a particular research topic, books may not be written on: Administration, Diplomacy, Economics, Literacy, Politics or Research topics.
+The Research document also notes some other topics where books cannot be written.

 Please list the % chance plus materials used in your Orders for Writing Books.